solo-io/service-mesh-for-less-blog/README.md

 - lowest P50 latency `6.3ms`
 - highest P99 latency `14.3ms`

-From these results, we can derive that the addition of LinkerD sidecars to our test application adds around `4.8ms - 12.2ms` of latency to our application round-trip.
+From these results, we can derive that the addition of LinkerD sidecars to our test application adds around `4.8ms - 12.2ms` of latency to our application round-trip for our 3-tier service.
 Full results for the sidecar tests can be seen in the `/experiment-data` directory

 Below we can see the 30 minute history cluster CPU dashboard for this test run as shown in the GKE console